-Yes, you can make contributions to your health savings account (HSA) until the tax filing deadline of the current year (April 15th, 2020) and have the contributions applied to the prior year.

-For example - you can make a contribution on April 15th, 2020) and have those monies counted towards 2019.
-Log into your account with Optum Bank to view information on how to make deposits into your account.
+Yes, you can make contributions to your health savings account (HSA) until the tax filing deadline (e.g., April 15) of the current year - and have the contributions applied to the prior year.
+For example - you can make a contribution in March of 2018 and have those monies counted towards 2017.
+Visit the Optum Bank Website to view information on how to make deposits into your account.
 Online deposits need to be made by April 10 to ensure adequate processing time.
-The Bank will however accept mail that is postmarked by April 15.
+The Bank will however accept, mail that is postmarked by April 15.